ebraekke/oci-powershell-utils/README.md

-# oci-powershell-utils
+# ebraekke/oci-powershell-utils

-Powershell scripts that utilize the the PowerShell API for OCI.
+PowerShell scripts that utilize the the PowerShell API for OCI.

 The goal is to highlight the possibilities inherent in the robust feature set of OCI.
-Sepscifically: Bastion Service and Database Tools.
+Specifically: Bastion Service and Database Tools.

 ## Content